Notre Dame Fighting Irish football: Miami (FL)

 Notre Dame and the Miami Hurricanes first met during the 1955 college football season.
 They met three times during the 1960s (1960, 1965, and 1967) and proceeded to play each other annually from 1971 to 1990 (except in 1986).
 Notre Dame consistently dominated the series in the 1970s, but in the 1980s, Miami began to dominate as the once docile rivalry intensified significantly.
 Both teams were national contenders in the later part of the decade, and both teams cost each other at least one national championship.
 Hostilities were fueled when the Hurricanes routed the Fighting Irish in the 1985 season finale 58–7, with Miami widely accused of running up the score in the second half.
 The rivalry gained national attention and both teams played their most famous games from 1988 to 1990.
 The game known as Catholics vs. Convicts in Indiana was won by the Fighting Irish 31–30.
 The following year, Miami ended Notre Dame's 23-game winning streak with a 27–10 victory.
 The rivalry ended after the Fighting Irish dashed #2 Miami's hopes for a repeat national championship with a 29–20 victory in Indiana.

 The two teams met in the 2025 season opener at Hard Rock Stadium, with Miami winning 27-24.
+This win would prove to be decisive as the College Football Playoff Committee dictated that "The one metric we had to fall back on was the head to head.
+We charged the committee members to go back and watch that Miami-Notre Dame game" which allowed Miami to get into the 10th and final at large spot for the College Football Playoff, where they would go on to make it to the National Championship Game.
+This would prompt Notre Dame DB to exclaim that the Irish were on a "revenge tour" in 2026, with the two teams scheduled to meet in November.

 They also will play each other in yet to be scheduled dates in the 2031, 2032, 2034, and 2037 seasons.